 Germany is also the world's 2nd leader in the development of alternative energy.
 Approximately half of all photovoltaic cells and a third of all windmills are produced in Germany, while a single firm, Voith in Heidesheim, provides a third of the world's hydroelectric installations.
 Renewable energy accounts for 14.2% of Germany's electricity and 6.6% of its heating.
 By March 2009 Germany had already met its 2012 Kyoto Treaty obligations for reduced greenhouse gas emissions, three years ahead of time.
 And in 2012, Germany reached another goal, using 20% sustainable energy, and it is on target to raise the share of renewables in electricity production to 35% by 2020.

 Even in the world of sport, German-speakers figure prominently.
 In the 2010 Summer Olympics, Germany's 44 medals was the fifth best among all countries (Switzerland had two gold and two silver).
 Germany is the only country in the world whose men's and women's soccer teams have both won the World Cup: the women twice (2003 and 2007) and the men three times.
 The men's team also came in second 4 times, third 3 times (including 2006 and 2010), and has never failed to reach at least the quarter-finals.
-And things look bright for the future: in 2008-9, the German U-21, U-19, and U-17 men's teams each won the European Championship.
+And in June 2013, Bayern Munich won the Champions League's European Cup for men by defeating another German club, Borossia Dortmund, while VfL Wolfsburg won the women's cup.
+In 2013, the women's national team won the Euro Cup for the sixth year in a row.
 Tennis, swimming, rowing, golf, track, basketball, boxing, riding, handball, field hockey, ice hockey, ice-skating, fencing, and auto racing, and now even baseball are just some of the other major sports at which Germans excel.
 German-speaking Switzerland has also produced some of the world's top tennis players, including Martina Hingis and Roger Federer.
 In 2006, as in the previous two Winter Olympics, Germany was the top medal winner, and in 2010 it was second (Switzerland was 6th and Austria 9th).
 Athletes from all the German-speaking countries traditionally dominate alpine skiing to the extent that German is the sport's primary language.
 The U.S. Ski Team regularly sends its members to Dartmouth's ALPS Program to learn German.

 Thus it becomes clear that a knowledge of German grants access not only to rich literary, philosophical, and artistic traditions but also to many other kinds of contemporary cultural, economic, political, and scientific developments.